S5SAJID/next-dashcommerce/README.md

 - All UI is built with shadcn/ui, so you can swap out components, change styles, or add new pages easily.
 - The sidebar, header, and table layouts are modular.
-- No backend included, so you can plug in your own API, database, or whatever.
+- Backend integration is coming soon, so you'll be able to plug in your own API, database, or whatever.

 ## Pages